TyhranPO/TyhranPO/README.md

-# Redmi File: A Presentation on Product Management and Development

 - 👋 Hi, I’m Tyhran.
 Welcome to my presentation on Redmi File.
 - 👀 I’m interested in product management and development, which is why I chose Redmi File as my project.